saimanvith22/wikitok/README.md

 ## Demo

-Check it out here at [wikitok.vercel.app](https://wikitok.vercel.app)
+Check it out here at [wikitok.vercel.app](https://wikitok.vercel.app) or [wikitok.io](https://www.wikitok.io)

+**Note:** This is the original WikiTok web project, not affiliated with wikitok.net or the independently developed WikiTok iPhone app.

 ## Contributing